 Centrelink Advance Payment - Students receiving a Commonwealth pension and some benefits are eligible to apply for a cash advance which could be used for housing costs.
 Contract Centrelink for more details. www.centrelink.gov.au

 Student Loan - up to $500 interest free is available as a last resource.
 Strict conditions apply.
-Make an appointment to see a Senior Advisor-Support on 9919 6100.
+Make an appointment to see a Senior Advisor-Welfare on 9919 6100.

 Housing Establishment Funds (HEF) - is a Victorian Government initiative that aims to address and prevent homelessness by providing financial assistance to individuals and families (Australian Residents) who are homeless or in housing crisis.
 Funds may be provided for rent in advance (private rental) or rent in arrrears (private rental) or emergency housing.
 An eligibility criteria applies.
 For further information about HEF phone 1800 825 955.

 Emergency relief for International students - emergency assistance and funds may be available from Study Melbourne Centre, 599 Little Bourke Street, Melbourne.
 Phone 1800 056 449

 Utility Relief Grant Scheme - available to eligible domestic customers experiencing unexpected hardship that you cannot pay your utility bills and are at risk of disconnection or non-supply.
 Application forms are available from your gas, electricity or water companies.